rdfalmeida/banking-system-simple-python-django/README.md

 ```bash
 python manage.py test
 ```

-8.Usage
+8. Usage

+User Login
+Access the login page via /accounts/login/.
 User Registration
 Access the signup page via /accounts/signup/.
 After registration, you will be redirected to the login page.
-User Login
-Access the login page via /accounts/login/.
+Bank Account Creation
+Create a new bank account via /create_bank_account/.
 Deposits & Withdrawals
 Once logged in, you can view your current balance and transaction history on the home page.
 Use the deposit and withdraw forms to perform transactions.
-These are restricted to:
+Restrictions:
 Maximum of 10 transactions per day.
 Only positive values allowed for deposits and withdrawals.
+Account List
+Access the account list via /accounts/.
+Search by CPF, CNPJ, or account number and filter by account type (Person or Legal Entity).
 Logout
 Log out via /accounts/logout/.